Klipper3d/klipper/docs/Config_Reference.md

 #   Set the number of characters per line for an hd44780 type lcd.
 #   Possible values are 20 (default) and 16.
 The number of lines is
 #   fixed to 4.
+#hd44780_init_delay:
+#   Value in seconds to wait between each initialization step.
+#   Default value is 0.100 seconds.
+#hd44780_pin_delay:
+#   Value in seconds to wait between sending a data to the display.
+#   Default value is 0.00004 seconds.
 ...
 ```